Background and activities

 A selection of recent journal publications, artistic productions, books, including book and report excerpts.
 See all publications in the database

-- (2016) Geographic variation in egg ejection rate by great tits across two continents.
-Behavioral Ecology.
+- (2016) Geographic variation in egg ejection rate by great tits across 2 continents.
+Behavioral Ecology. vol. 27 (5).

 - (2015) Reproductive success is strongly related to local and regional climate in the Arctic snow bunting (Plectrophenax nivalis).
 Polar Biology. vol. 38 (3).